apache/spark/docs/sql-programming-guide.md

 {% highlight scala %}
-val sc: SparkContext // An existing SparkContext. val sqlCtx = new org.apache.spark.sql.SQLContext(sc)
+val sc: SparkContext // An existing SparkContext. val sqlContext = new org.apache.spark.sql.SQLContext(sc)

-// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlCtx.createSchemaRDD
+// createSchemaRDD is used to implicitly convert a RDD to a SchemaRDD. import sqlContext.createSchemaRDD
 {% endhighlight %}

 </div>